Meet the Team

 Danielle currently serves on the Board of Directors for the California Association of School Counselors (CASC) where she was former President (2015-2016) and has also been involved in Michelle Obama’s Reach Higher Initiative, attending all national convenings and participating on California’s Reach Higher Team.
 As an adjunct faculty member in San Diego State University’s School Counseling Department, Danielle teaches graduate level courses and supervises school counseling practicum students.
 Danielle is an AVID Staff Developer, frequent presenter at state and national conferences, and author of multiple school counseling articles.

-+ NICOLE PABLO (Trainer/Consultant)
++ NICOLE PABLO (Professional Development Specialist)

 Nicole is a practicing middle school counselor with experience in facilitating the Elementary and Secondary School Counseling (ESSC) federally funded grant to create a comprehensive, data-driven school counseling program from ground up, where none previously existed.
 Her work and outcomes on the grant led to sustainability after federal funding had ended.